pulumi/pulumi-eks/docs/eks-v3-migration.md

 ### `NodeGroup` component deprecation

 The `NodeGroup` component uses the deprecated AWS Launch Configuration (see [AWS docs](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html)).
-Launch Configuration does not support new instance types released after December 31, 2022 and starting on October 1, 2024, new accounts will not be able to create new launch configurations.
+Launch Configurations do not support new instance types released after December 31, 2022 and starting on October 1, 2024, new AWS accounts will not be able to create launch configurations.
 Its successor, the `NodeGroupV2` component is functionally equivalent and easier to operate because it does not use CloudFormation templates under the hood like `NodeGroup` did.

 The default node group of the `Cluster` component was updated to use the `NodeGroupV2` component as well.